fairlee02/Portfolio-SoftwareTester/README.md

 ---
 # Tools
-_this are the tools that I have used in my works_
+_these are the tools that I have used in my works_

 | Tools | Description |
 | ------------- | ------------- |